 My mother reminded me that I wouldn’t have to.
 In my kitchen, the very same room my (almost) dead fish was lying on– no longer flopping, but lying in stillness– we have a ladle.
 A magnificent, long black ladle, the messiah of my tragic Friday afternoon.

 I screamed as I scooped, I scooped him right up.
 Holding the ladle as far away from my trembling body as possible, squealing mercilessly.
 I shut my eyes and dumped it over, praying he landed in the tank.
 Of course, he lived.
 He immediately began swimming in the tank once again, looking around, presumably for food flakes at the top of his tank.
-Meanwhile, I layed on the floor, staring up at the ceiling, waiting for my heartbeat to return to its resting rate.
+Meanwhile, I laid on the floor, staring up at the ceiling, waiting for my heartbeat to return to its resting rate.
 It took about half an hour.
 As a reparation for my sins, the next morning, I drove to Petco full of shame, and bought him a nicer tank.

 Amy Swartz ‘26 is an English & creative writing and political science double major.
 She is a General Editorial Assistant, and is thrilled to be a part of such an amazing organization!
 Outside of the Weekly, you can always find her reading a new book, updating her Spotify playlists, or rewatching an episode of New Girl!